Hazem-M-Abdelaziz/Autonomous-Vehicle-Localization-Using-Onboars-Sensor-and-HD-Geolocated-Maps-Project-Solution/README.md

 The aim of this folder is to get used to the ADT and try different Sensors with their dependency Simulink blocks.

 ### KITTI Localization ###
-It includes the work for KITTI dataset provided by karlsruhe institute of technology, Germany. this folder includes a solution for Localization problem for given datasets.
+It includes the work for KITTI dataset provided by karlsruhe institute of technology, Germany, this folder includes a solution for Localization problem for given datasets.
 <details>
 <summary><strong> This comprises: </strong></summary>